drewhontz/D3ClimateChangeVisualization/README.md

   - I was originally using percentage change as the figure for which to scale the radius of our circles but once I realized that cities like Cincinnati, who had a % increase of ~ 228% which translated to ~0.7 degrees Celsius, I figured degree change would be less misleading/dramatic.

+## Findings

+Temperature* has increased across the US by 1.4°C on average from the period 1960-2013.

+*defined as a cities' average annual temperature

 ## Feedback

 I am paraphrasing a bit but here is what my friends said when I linked them to my visualization.